samirchoudhuri/BareEstimator/README.md

 U in lambda | corr_re | corr_im | wt

-If you using this code, please cite Choudhuri et. al. (2014) https://ui.adsabs.harvard.edu/abs/2014MNRAS.445.4351C/abstract
+If you are using this code, please cite Choudhuri et. al. (2014) https://ui.adsabs.harvard.edu/abs/2014MNRAS.445.4351C/abstract